"I float in liquid gardens from as far away as Jupiter sulpher mines"

 9. “Young/Hendrix" - A edit of this was previously on the old vinyl "Nine To The Universe".
 This version is 21 minutes long!!
 Wonderful stuff.

 10. “Mastermind” - A studio run through of the song that Larry Lee sang at Woodstock (that live version has never been officially released).
-It's a nice little romantic R&B song penned by Lee himself and is very similar to the old single "(My Girl) She's A Fox)" by The Icemen (see CD1) on which Jimi played some similar licks.
+It's a cute little romantic R&B song penned by Lee himself in an Impressions kind of way and it's in fact very similar to the old single "(My Girl) She's A Fox)" by The Icemen (see CD1) on which Jimi played some similar licks.
 It was generous of Jimi to let Larry do his thing here (and at Woodstock) and curious how it it brought him right back to where he had come from.
-It is a bit amateurish but Jimi puts in some lovely guitar backing.
+It is a bit flat sounding but Jimi puts in some lovely guitar backing.

 11. “Message To Love” - The original full length master and Jimi's last work on the song.
 It's interesting to hear this, even if it is not as rich as the version that is on the purple box (and should really have been on "South Saturn Delta damnit!).